-- CFCS Level II: The person effectively, but slowly, sends and receives communication information with both unfamiliar and familiar partners.
-Communication ability may vary by environment.
+- CFCS Level II: The person effectively, but slowly, sends and receives communicative information with both unfamiliar and familiar partners.

-- CFCS Level III: The person effectively sends and receives communication information with familiar partners, but not with unfamiliar partners.
+- CFCS Level III: The person is usually able to effectively send and receive communication information with familiar partners, but may struggle to communicate with unfamiliar partners.

 - CFCS Level IV: The person inconsistently sends and receives communication information with familiar partners, and rarely can communicate with unfamiliar partners.

-- CFCS Level V: The person rarely communicates effectively with familiar people and cannot communicate effectively with unfamiliar people.
+- CFCS Level V: The person rarely communicates effectively, even with familiar people.

 Signs and Symptoms of Cerebral Palsy

-Although signs and symptoms are often used interchangeably, they have their own specific definitions:
+Although “signs” and “symptoms” are often used as interchangeable terms, they have their own specific definitions:

 - Symptoms are solely based on a patient’s personal experience of his or her medical conditions.
 Examples include pain and irritability.